midhunhk/lib-aeapps/README.md

 Implementation
 ==============
-Presently the following android app projects written by me make use of this library.
+Presently the following android app projects make use of this library.

 * <a href="https://github.com/midhunhk/message-counter">Message Counter</a>
 * <a href="https://github.com/midhunhk/random-contact">Random Contact</a>
 * <a href="https://github.com/midhunhk/trip-o-meter">Trip 'O Meter</a>

 Changelog
 ===============
-To see the history of changes [Changelog](https://github.com/midhunhk/ae-apps-library/blob/master/VersionHistory.md)
+To see the history of changes, see [Changelog](https://github.com/midhunhk/ae-apps-library/blob/master/VersionHistory.md)

 License
 =======